supercharge/docs/http-tests.md

 ## Introduction
-Boost’s `base-test` utility provides a convenient interface to inject HTTP requests to your application.
+Supercharge’s `base-test` utility provides a convenient interface to inject HTTP requests to your application.
 Each injected request returns a response object for further evaluation.
 Injecting HTTP requests is a great way to run integration tests in your application.

 The following code snippet outlines a basic HTTP test: